guerinoni/awesome-color-schemes/README.md

-# awsome-color-schemes
+# Awesome Color Scheme

-Collection of color schemes
+Collection of color schemes for some IDE or other productivity tools.